Meet the department

 BTEC Tech Award in Performing Arts Level 1/2.

-Level 2 Pass = 100%
+Level 2 Pass – 100%

 KS3 pupils’ enjoy a practical experience of dance giving them a solid foundation of key skills.
 The KS3 dance curriculum allows pupils to explore many different styles of dance, as well as developing skills in choreography and performance, building on technique.
 It is taught in mixed ability classes, both working in small groups and individually, alternating on a termly rota with Drama.

 Pupils in Year 9 opt for subjects of interest and, as part of this mini-option process, are offered a Performing Arts Course which includes music, dance and drama.
 The work involves creating their own musical which culminates in a showcase at the end of Year 9.
-This course also provides the opportunity to achieve the Bronze Arts Award and therefore a qualification for this year of study.

-The Key Stage Four curriculum follows the BTEC Level 1 and 2 Technical Award Dance Pathway.
+The Key Stage Four curriculum follows the BTEC Level 1 and 2 Technical Award Dance or Production Pathway.
 The Technical Award in Performing Arts aims to give pupils the chance to acquire technical skills through studying dance.
 Additionally, the course enables learners to develop attributes that are considered important in the commercial world, such as communication and personal management, whilst embedding a knowledge around roles, responsibilities, performance disciplines, the creative process and performance styles.

 Assessment takes place over the two years of study both practically by the teacher and through the compilation of evidence in a portfolio.
 Assessment is 100% coursework, with no written exam, and includes a unit which is externally set and assessed.